-One thing that we really like about the Donald Duck Seaside Breakfast is the cute beach outfits which the characters wear!
+One thing that we really like about the Donald Duck Seaside Breakfast is the cute beach outfits that the characters wear!
 You will always be guaranteed a photo of your party and Donald.
 Before you are seated you will be shown to a beach scene background to have our photo taken with Donald.

 The food is pretty good for a character buffet.
 You get all the usual breakfast favorites.
 Scrambled eggs, bacon, sausage, pastries, fruit, smoked salmon.
 A particular favorite is the Banana Foster French Toast.

-Donald Duck does not make the rounds of the tables, but you will get plenty of time with Daisy, Stitch and Minnie Mouse.
+Donald Duck does not make the rounds of the tables, but you will get plenty of time with Daisy, Stitch, and Minnie Mouse.
 The advantage of this restaurant over Storytellers is that is has a lot more space.
 This makes the character interactions a lot better simply because they have more space to move around.

 I also think that the service is better here than in Storyteller’s Cafe.
-Even though these are buffet style meals, the service still matters a lot.
+Even though these are buffet-style meals, the service still matters a lot.
 You need someone to quickly take away dirty plates and to replenish the drinks.